magus-warrior/caseMonster/README.md

 ```bash
 python window.py
 ```
 This opens the **WarpTyme - CASEmonster** window containing buttons for each case conversion.
+The window now defaults to an "always on top" floating style so you can keep it handy above other applications.
+Use the gear-shaped **Settings** button to toggle this behaviour, hide the main window, or access the Windows Explorer integration helpers described below.

 ### Typical Workflow
 1. Highlight the text you want to convert in another application.
-2. Switch to the caseMonster window and click one of the buttons:
+2. Either click one of the buttons in the floating window *or* right-click the caseMonster tray icon to access the same conversions:
    - **Upper** – converts the text to upper case.
    - **Lower** – converts the text to lower case.
    - **Title** – converts the text to title case.
    - **Sentence** – applies the custom `funky` sentence-style capitalization.
-3. The button triggers clipboard automation:
+3. The selected action triggers clipboard automation:
    - The app automatically `Alt+Tab`s to the previous window.
    - It copies the selected text (`Ctrl+C`), transforms it, and pastes the result (`Ctrl+V`).
    - A short delay is built in to keep the automation reliable.

+### Tray icon quick actions
+When the application launches it now also creates a system tray icon (Windows taskbar notification area).
+Right-click the icon to:

+- Run any of the four conversions without opening the main window.
+- Show or hide the floating window.
+- Toggle the "Always on top" preference.
+- Exit the application.

+You can also left-click the icon to bring the window back to the foreground if you've hidden it.

 ### Keyboard Shortcuts & Automation
 You do not need to press additional shortcuts beyond the button click.
 The application issues the following shortcuts on your behalf: